 Hopefully you’re using an anonymous exit survey when you’re offboarding employees from your organisation.

-The exit survey allows you to gain valuable data about your opportunities to improve.
+The exit survey allows you to gain valuable data about your opportunities to improve employee development.
 Over time you’ll start seeing patterns around employee pay, company culture or advancement opportunities.